 If you wish to go off site fishing in France, you are required to obtain a fishing permit from the local fishing tackle shop a short drive away in Montendre.

 Each year, we hold a very special fishing competition commemorate a lovely lady we lost a few years ago.
 The Marlene Cup is always a lovely afternoon where participants compete to win the Marlene Cup by trying to catch the most fish on our top lake.
 There is also a prize for heaviest fish!
-Well done Tony Ed for winning this year's Marlene Cup.
+Well done Del for winning this year's Marlene Cup.